fCOI: Frequently Asked Questions

 Are grad students or post-docs required to submit disclosures?

-ORSP collects disclosures from all Project Personnel identified on a Sponsored Program proposal as Senior or Key Personnel.
-If grad students and/or post-docs are both named on a proposal and are responsible for the design, conduct, reporting, or direct administration of the Sponsored Program, they must also submit a disclosure.
+ORSP collects disclosures from all Investigators identified on a Sponsored Program proposal as Senior or Key Personnel.
+If grad students and/or post-docs are both named on a proposal and are responsible for the design, conduct, or reporting of the Sponsored Program, they must also submit a disclosure.
 Post-docs and grad students who are unsure of their disclosure requirements should contact the Principal Investigator submitting the proposal.

 How do I make a disclosure in LIRA?